CleepDevice/cleep-cli/README.md

 Execute this command to get help on this cli:
 > cleep-cli --help

+## Watch usage
+Launch `watch` cli command to monitor changes on "/root/cleep" directory after cloning official repository.

+Then open your favorite editor on your development computer, configure a remote sync plugin to push local changes on your raspberry pi then cleep-cli will synchronize sources on Cleep execution environment and restart application automatically.

+### Visual studio code
+Install Visual studio code [ftp-sync](https://marketplace.visualstudio.com/items?itemName=lukasz-wronski.ftp-sync) plugin and configure it to access your raspberry pi.

 ## How it works
 This cli executes git commands to clone or update repository.